Mental Health First Aid Research Projects

 Development and evaluation of teen Mental Health First Aid

-The teen Mental Health First Aid Program (teen MHFA) is a new training course, currently in development, that will be designed for adolescents aged between 16 and 18 years, to be delivered in school classrooms or to groups or clubs of between 15-30 students.
-In 2013 we are evaluating the program by running it in a few Victorian Secondary schools and getting feedback from students and teachers.
-Once the evaluation is complete and the materials have been finalised, we will launch the program nationally.
+The teen Mental Health First Aid Program (teen MHFA) is a new training course that will be designed for adolescents aged between 16 and 18 years, to be delivered in school classrooms or to groups or clubs of between 15-30 students.
+In 2013, an uncontrolled trial of the program in 4 Victorian schools showed it was successful in improving young people knowledge about how to assist a friend with a mental health problem.
+A controlled trial starting in 2014 will determine whether this translates into actions taken to help a friend.

 Mental Health First Aid Guidelines for Workplaces